stsaz/phiola/README.md

 	* DynamicAudioNormalizer, auto loudness and ReplayGain normalizer
 	* multi-band equalizer
 	* noise gate
+* Remote control: ability to start a background process and stop it from another terminal
 * Command Line Interface for Desktop OS
 * Terminal/Console UI for interaction at runtime
 * GUI for Windows, Linux, Android: manage your playlists and audio files